-Discussion Questions Why is it important to generate a feeling in your audience?
+Test your Knowledge Why is it important to generate a feeling in your audience?
 Provide an example of a TV commercial you have seen where the organization wanted you to know something, feel something and ultimately do something after viewing it.
-Think of an upcoming presentation you will be giving and answer the following question: "Why have I been asked to deliver this presentation?"
-You were chosen for a reason.
-Why do you think presenters do not define a clear purpose before they present?
-What benefits do you feel come from the presenter knowing the desired outcomes of the presentation?
-Have you given a presentation without a clear purpose?
-Have you given a presentation with a clear purpose?
-Which did you think worked best for you and your audience?
-Why?
+Apply your Skills Think of a presentation you will be developing and delivering in the future.
+Define your purpose for speaking by completing the sections below.
+What do you want your audience to know about your subject?